Amauriotjr/Best-Recipe-Agent/README.md

 - the match score for each recipe;
 - available ingredients;
 - missing ingredients;
-- the data source used;
+- the database source used;
-- links to online recipes when available.
+- links to original recipe sources when available.

 ## Main Features

 - Receives ingredients from the user
 - Cleans and normalizes ingredient input
 - Uses an agent-based workflow
-- Uses TheMealDB API as an online recipe source
-- Uses a local JSON recipe database as fallback
+- Uses MongoDB as the main recipe database
 - Imports recipe data from an external GitHub dataset
 - Converts external JSON recipe data into the internal project format
-- Removes quantities, fractions, and measurement units from ingredients
+- Removes quantities, fractions, and measurement units from ingredient names
+- Stores normalized ingredients in MongoDB for search
 - Compares user ingredients with recipe ingredients
 - Calculates recipe match scores
+- Avoids false ingredient matches such as `flour` matching `rice flour`
+- Avoids false ingredient matches such as `peanut butter` matching `butter`
 - Shows available and missing ingredients
 - Provides API routes using FastAPI
 - Provides Swagger UI for testing